Mikejo5000/vsts-docs-pr/docs/pipelines/targets/webapp-for-container.md

 ### Azure container registry

-The following sequence of tasks can be used to continuously build, push, and deploy an image to web app via Azure container registry.
+The following sequence of tasks can be used to continuously build, push, and deploy an image to a web app using Azure Container Registry.

 # [Designer](#tab/designer)